The Woodleigh Residences, an integrated development by SPH and Kajima will be relaunching this coming weekend 11 May.

 This represents a 10-15% price drop from the VVIP launch back in October 2018.

-For comparison, the lowest psf for a 2 bedroom unit sold at The Woodleigh Residences back at launch was S$1,926 psf.
+For comparison, the lowest psf for a 2 bedroom unit sold at The Woodleigh Residences back at the initial launch was S$1,926 psf.
 The highest?
 S$2,318 psf.

 There’s also a project right beside The Woodleigh Residences, Park Colonial.